Kartoon Studios Partners With LiveOne, Inc. to Produce, Publish, and Distribute Original Music for Winnie-The-Pooh Megabrand, Set to Premiere on Kartoon Channel on Amazon Prime Video in 2025

 Headquartered in Los Angeles, CA, LiveOne (Nasdaq: LVO) is an award-winning, creator-first, music, entertainment, and technology platform focused on delivering premium experiences and content worldwide through memberships and live and virtual events.
 LiveOne's wholly-owned subsidiaries include Slacker Radio, PodcastOne (Nasdaq: PODC), PPVOne, CPS, LiveXLive, DayOne Music Publishing, Drumify and Splitmind.
 LiveOne is available on iOS, Android, Roku, Apple TV, Spotify, Samsung, Amazon Fire, Android TV, and through STIRR’s OTT applications.
 For more information, visit liveone.com and follow us on Facebook, Instagram, TikTok, YouTube and Twitter at @liveone.
 For more investor information, please visit ir.liveone.com.

 Forward-Looking Statements: Certain statements in this press release constitute "forward-looking statements" within the meaning of the federal securities laws.
 Words such as "may," "might," "will," "should," "believe," "expect," "anticipate," "estimate," "continue," "predict," "forecast," "project," "plan," "intend" or similar expressions, or statements regarding intent, belief, or current expectations, are forward-looking statements.
-The forward-looking statements include statements such as LiveOne producing, publishing, and distributing all music for Kartoon Studios “Winnie-the-Pooh” films and series, including original songs, albums and soundtracks, Kartoon Studios “Winnie-the-Pooh” movie being set to premiere December 24, 2025 on Amazon Prime Video on the animated feature, A Hundred Acre Christmas, plans for five holiday specials and a104-episode animated series, LiveOne being the ideal partner to work with the Company to deliver a slate of original music integral to the production of Kartoon Studios “Winnie-the-Pooh”, translating the values, stories and characters from the original books into a dynamic soundtrack to appeal to a new generation with Kartoon Studios ‘Winnie-the-Pooh, launching a global retail program concurrent with the debut of the holiday movie with physical entertainment through Alliance Entertainment Corporation and a consumer productions program, developing the Winnie-the-Pooh animated content with a unique ‘yarn- based’ design and palette for the characters and backgrounds along with original modern stories inspired by Milne’s beloved classic books and telling the stories in a ‘Seussian style’ rhyme to provide an enriched dimension to the stories While the Company believes these forward-looking statements are reasonable, undue reliance should not be placed on any such forward-looking statements, which are based on information available to us on the date of this release.
-These forward looking statements are based upon current estimates and assumptions and are subject to various risks and uncertainties, including without limitation, our ability to premiere Kartoon Studios “Winnie-the-Pooh” movie on Amazon Prime Video as planned, our ability to produce five holiday specials and a104-episode animated series, our ability to translate the values, stories and characters from the original Winnie-the-Pooh books into a dynamic soundtrack to appeal to a new generation, our ability to launch a global retail program concurrent with the debut of the holiday movie with physical entertainment through Alliance Entertainment Corporation and a consumer productions program, our ability to develop the Winnie-the-Pooh animated content with a unique ‘yarn- based’ design and palette for the characters and backgrounds along with original modern stories inspired by Milne’s beloved classic books, our ability to provide an enriched dimension to the stories by telling the stories in a ‘Seussian style’ rhyme, our ability to generate revenue or achieve profitability; our ability to obtain additional financing on acceptable terms, if at all; the potential issuance of a significant number of shares, which will dilute our equity holders; fluctuations in the results of our operations from period to period; general economic and financial conditions; our ability to anticipate changes in popular culture, media and movies, fashion and technology; competitive pressure from other distributors of content and within the retail market; our reliance on and relationships with third-party production and animation studios; our ability to market and advertise our products; our reliance on third-parties to promote our products; our ability to keep pace with technological advances; our ability to protect our intellectual property and those other risk factors set forth in the “Risk Factors” section of the Company’s most recent Annual Report on Form 10-K and in the Company's subsequent filings with the Securities and Exchange Commission (the "SEC").
+While the Company believes these forward-looking statements are reasonable, undue reliance should not be placed on any such forward-looking statements, which are based on information available to us on the date of this release.
+These forward looking statements are based upon current estimates and assumptions and are subject to various risks and uncertainties, including without limitation, our ability to generate revenue or achieve profitability; our ability to obtain additional financing on acceptable terms, if at all; the potential issuance of a significant number of shares, which will dilute our equity holders; fluctuations in the results of our operations from period to period; general economic and financial conditions; our ability to anticipate changes in popular culture, media and movies, fashion and technology; competitive pressure from other distributors of content and within the retail market; our reliance on and relationships with third-party production and animation studios; our ability to market and advertise our products; our reliance on third-parties to promote our products; our ability to keep pace with technological advances; our ability to protect our intellectual property and those other risk factors set forth in the “Risk Factors” section of the Company’s most recent Annual Report on Form 10-K and in the Company's subsequent filings with the Securities and Exchange Commission (the "SEC").
 Thus, actual results could be materially different.
 The Company expressly disclaims any obligation to update or alter statements whether as a result of new information, future events or otherwise, except as required by law.

 MEDIA CONTACT: